craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 |

 Let's take a look at an example on how to configure a content type to be available from the quick create button in the context nav for authors using the out of the box blueprint **Website Editorial**.
-In the image below, we have a project named **My Site** with the quick create button expanded.
+In the image below, we have a project named **My Editorial** with the quick create button expanded.
 Notice that we have one content type available for quick create, the **Article** content type.

 .. figure:: /_static/images/content-model/quick-create-btn-expanded.webp
     :width: 35%